flenniken/statictea/docs/messages.md

     "Invalid variable name; names start with an ascii letter.", ## wInvalidVarNameStart "Invalid variable name; names contain letters, digits or underscores.", ## wInvalidVarName "No ending bracket.",   ## wNoEndingBracket
-    "The if condition must be a bool value, got a $1."]
+    "The if condition must be a bool value, got a $1.", ## wExpectedBool "You cannot assign true or false."]
 ```